maxonfjvipon/phtml/README.md

 div(div(), attr(['class' => 'div']))->asString(); // <div><div></div></div>
 ```

-Library provides helper class `at` that contains all existed html attributes as consts.
+Library provides helper class `Maxonfjvipon\Phtml\at` that contains all existed html attributes as consts.
 You can use it in this way:

 ```php